XiangZ-0/EVDI/README.md

   |     |     |     |-- 000001.png
   |     |     |     |-- ...
 ```
+- Events.txt contains event data in (t,x,y,p) format with t in ns and p in {-1, 1}.
+- Exposure_start.txt contains the start timestamp of each blurry images in ns.
-Events.txt contains event data in (t,x,y,p) format.
-Exposure_start.txt/Exposure_end.txt contains the start/end timestamp of each blurry images under 'Blur' directory.
+- Exposure_end.txt contains the end timestamp of each blurry images in ns.
 An example data is provided in './Database/Raw/' for reference.
 <br>
 After arranging the raw data into the above structure, please pack them into training pairs by running
 ```